 Endangered Primate Rescue Center

-As mentioned previously, the primate section is perhaps the most popular, with a variety of rare and endangered species including the critically endangered Delacour’s Langur, the Golden-Headed Langur, the Tonkin Snub-Nosed Monkey and Black Crested Gibbon although the “collection” will change from time to time as animals are rehabilitated and new ones come in.
+As mentioned previously, the primate section is perhaps the most popular.
+Here that are a variety of rare and endangered species including the critically endangered Delacour’s Langur, the Golden-Headed Langur, the Tonkin Snub-Nosed Monkey and Black Crested Gibbon.
+Remember though, this is a conservation project not a zoo.
+The “collection” will change from time to time as animals are rehabilitated and released and new ones come in.

-The Cuc Phuong Endangered Primate Rescue Center was first started in 1993, with sponsorship from the Frankfurt Zoological Society.
+The Cuc Phuong Endangered Primate Rescue Center first kicked off in 1993, with an endowment from the Frankfurt Zoological Society.
 Unfortunately, the need has grown exponentially due to the deprivations of smugglers and the encroachment of industrialization on native habitats.
-Whether you have an interest in Primates or not, a visit to Cuc Phuong helps maintain this important work and your support will be appreciated.
+Whether you have an interest in Primates or not, a visit to Cuc Phuong helps maintain this important work and your support is appreciated.

-The Civet and Pangolin Conservation Center is not open to the general public, mainly due to the extended breeding program for these creatures which constant interruptions from curious visitors can impede.
-However, if the need or interest is great, private showings can be arranged for individuals and small groups but you will need to apply to the center administration beforehand.
+The Civet and Pangolin Conservation Center is only open to the general public under strict conditions.
+This is due to the nocturnal nature of many of these creatures and an extended breeding program which constant interruptions from curious visitors can impede.
+However, if the need or interest is great, private showings can be arranged for individuals and small groups.
+Contact the center administration for more details.

 Turtle Conservation

-For many foreign visitors, the turtle conservation center in Cuc Phuong National Park may seem unremarkable, as they may not understand the cultural significance of these amphibians in Vietnam.
-However, the center plays an important role in rescuing turtles from smugglers who trade them to China for food and exotic pets, as well as helping to restore populations that have been displaced by urbanization.
+For many foreign visitors, the turtle conservation center in Cuc Phuong National Park may not be as exciting and exotic as some of the other exhibits.
+However, amphibians have a huge cultural significance in Vietnam.
+The center plays an important role in rescuing turtles from smugglers who trade them for food and exotic pets, as well as helping to restore populations that have been displaced by urbanization.

-The Vietnamese pond turtle (Mauremys annamensis) in particular is a focus of the center’s breeding program, as it is listed as critically endangered on the IUCN Red List.
-Unfortunately, many local turtle species have been devastated by the lucrative trade for both meat and pets, and by the loss of their natural habitats.
+The Vietnamese pond turtle (Mauremys annamensis) in particular is a focus of the center’s breeding program.
+It has disappeared from many traditional breeding grounds and is listed as critically endangered on the IUCN Red List.
+Just one of the many local turtle species have been devastated by the lucrative trade for both meat and pets, and the loss of their natural habitats.

-Several Vietnamese Sea turtles have faced extinction in the past decade or so.
-Large scale fleets of modernised junks and ships are responsible for scooping hundreds of thousands of turtles from the Vietnamese coastline, which has contributed significantly to their decline.
+AN example is the many Vietnamese Sea turtles species facing extinction in the past decade or so.
+Large scale fleets of modernized junks and ships are responsible for scooping hundreds of thousands of turtles from the Vietnamese coastline, causing a significantly decline in breeding stock.

 However, there is some positive news.
 The discovery in 2020 of a mate for the last surviving Hoan Kiem turtle (Rafetus swinhoei), a critically endangered species, has sparked increased government and public investment in turtle conservation efforts.
 In Vietnamese culture, turtles are often symbols of longevity, strength, and intelligence, and it is our hope that these symbols will continue to hold true for the researchers and lawmakers of the Vietnamese conservation movement.